---

 **What users dislike:**

-- Users find the **high cost** of Windows Server licensing and CALs burdensome, especially for smaller organizations.
-(15 reviews)
+- Users find the **high cost** of Windows Server, including complex licensing and additional fees, burdensome for small businesses.
+(14 reviews)

-- Users find **update issues** with Windows Server frustrating, as they can lead to inconvenient reboots and performance slowdowns.
-(6 reviews)
+- Users find **update issues** frustrating, with inconvenient reboots and slow performance affecting their experience.
+(5 reviews)

-- Users find the **high resource requirements** of Windows Server challenging, impacting performance and usability for various tasks.
+- Users often find the **high requirements** of Windows Server challenging, impacting performance and increasing costs for smaller organizations.
 (4 reviews)

 - Users often experience **slow updates** with Windows Server, leading to frustrations during critical update periods.
 (4 reviews)